-Q. Why isn't your blog (or your website) updated more often?
+Q. Why aren't your blogs updated more often?

 A1.
 I don't have much to say.

 A2.
 I did have something to say, but someone else has already said it better, and I hate being a "me too".

 A3.
-Facebook, Twitter, and Google+ get the lion's share of my attention, along with any thoughts that might have turned into blog posts.
+Social media gets the lion's share of my attention, along with any thoughts that might have turned into blog posts.

 Q. Why don't you allow comments on your blog?

-A. Because frankly, I don't care what you think.
-Most internet commentors seem to be either loathsome trolls, racists, or are just plain ill-informed, and I refuse to deal with any of that shit on my own blog.
+A. Because, frankly, I don't care what you think.
+Most internet commentors seem to be either loathsome trolls, racists, partisan, or are just plain ill-informed, and I refuse to deal with any of that crap on my own blog.
 The only feedback I'm interested in is guitar feedback!

 Comments are however allowed for Blogger/Google+ users.
 I won't allow anonymous comments because I believe everyone should have to sign their name to what they write and take responsibility for what they write, instead of hiding behind the relative anonymity of the Internet like the spineless fucking cowards they are.
 I will delete irrelevant or inflammatory comments, and don't owe anyone an explanation as to why.

 I'm also tired of spammers.
 I don't have a lot of free time to spend deleting spam.
 I also have little to no time for (or interest in) engaging in debate on anything appearing here.
 I'll clarify statements I've made and will make an attempt to answer relevant questions when I have time, but don't expect to have any sort of discourse apart from that.

 Unlike some people, I don't spend hours upon hours on my computer or mobile devices every day.
 I'm an adult, I have an adult life, and adult obligations outside of the internet.
 I have no time for book-smart pseudo-intellectuals whose social consciousness was formed by the Internet.